martinparkes/South-Dartmoor-Social-Cricket-League/About.md

 @def title = "About"

-The **South Dartmoor Social Cricket League** is an informal league organised by five south Dartmoor teams and focussed on enjoying social cricket.
-But it is also a league, and there must be winners and losers, so to help avoid unecessary diagreements the following have been agreed between the clubs.
+The **South Dartmoor Social Cricket League** is an informal league organised by five south Dartmoor teams focussed on enjoying social cricket.
+But it is also a league, and there must be winners and losers.
+So to help avoid unecessary diagreements the following have been agreed between the clubs.

 # Fixtures